tinacms/tina.io/content/blog/gatsby-tina-101.md

 ## Using [Next.js](nextjs.org) and [ZEIT](https://zeit.co/) to turn on "Edit-mode"

 The timing was perfect...the Next.js team has been polishing their preview feature which we're using to switch your static site over to "Edit Mode".
-It's really quite magical and a testament to their engineering ability.
-How does ZEIT fit in here?
+It's really quite magical and a testament to high-quality engineering.
 This is how it works:

 <img src="" alt="diagram of edit mode">